HOME – SENSE OF POSSIBILITY

 Each individual has his/her specific way of dealing with experiences of violence.
 In other words, everyone finds his/her own strategies to overcome feelings of helplessness, anger, fear, and grief.

 What applies to the individual memory, as well applies to collective memory.
 As long as we consider ourselves as victims, the energy remains blocked and manifests itself in depression and fear.
 It turns into self-hatred or vengeance, manifests itself in anger and outbursts of violence, or simmers as ressentiment.
 Only when we can consider the suffered violence as irrevocably bygone, can the energies be released.
-As a result, they express themselves in creativity, spontaneity, and mental clarity.
+As a result, they express themselves with creativity, spontaneity, and mental clarity.

 Finding the language again

 Not only has violence an immediate effect, but it also has a sudden, overwhelming impact.
 Therefore, a violent assault, a traumatic experience, or an aggressive provocation often leaves us speechless.
 It often takes hours or even days to figure out, what we could have replied to after we have been hurt.
 Hence, finding words to express what has happened is an important step to freeing ourselves from the spell of violence.
 This can happen in a conversation with a friend or therapist or by describing the emotions triggered by the injury.

 “Trauma let people fall silent. […] keeping traumatic experiences to oneself, however, maintains their impact. […] Breaking the silence is the first step in replacing automated reaction patterns with conscious decisions.“12

 Transformation of memory

 In narratives the human brain processes experiences and transforms all components, such as impressions, feelings, intuitions, and thoughts into stories.
 This applies both on the individual and collective levels.
 Thus, the conscious confrontation with these individual or collective narratives leads to the transformation of the perception of the past.

 Consequently, the aim of the Ahimsa network is to transform memory by consciously confronting prevailing narratives and discourses.
 Collecting new stories of nonviolent rebellion is another intention.
 Subsequently, by a transdisciplinary approach to the manifold aspects of nonviolence, an archive of nonviolent attitudes and strategies shall arise.